rich-murphey/freeotp-to-andotp/README.md

 # Import into andotp
 Last, download andotp-backup.json to your device, and import it into andotp as shown on the right.

+# Credits
+This is based on [freeotp-to-andotp-migrator](https://gitlab.com/stavros/freeotp-to-andotp-migrator) by [Stavros Korokithakis](https://gitlab.com/stavros), which reads XML format freeotp data.